Core · Beginner

 The D Ringing Check

-Hold D and pluck its four strings one at a time.
-If a string won't ring, this check won't move past it: adjust until it sounds.
+Hold D and pluck its four strings alone.
+A dead string stops the check until it rings.

 The Fret-2 Pivot

 A to D and back, no clock.
-Both chords live at fret 2 — your fingers rearrange without your hand going anywhere.
+Your fingers rearrange; your hand stays put.

 The Rock Cycle

 A, E, D, repeat — one minute.
-The classic three-chord rock progression; half the songs you know run on these three.
+Half the songs you know run on these three.

 Three Little Birds

-The Bob Marley classic — A, D, and E, around and around.
-Three chords you know, one real song.
-Don't worry about a thing.
+The Bob Marley classic — A, D and E, around and around.
+One real song.

-By the end · Five chords, the rock progression, and Three Little Birds end to end.
-You're playing songs now.
+By the end · Five chords and Three Little Birds.
+You're playing songs.